15 “Best” Old-School Historical Romances

 The pair fall in love both in the past and the present eras.
 Will they ever find their forever somewhere in time?

-Lindsey’s Gentle Rogue might not be historically accurate.
-Yet it’s so whimsical, romantic, witty, and the best of her Malory series, it’s a gem!
+Lindsey’s Gentle Rogue might not be historically accurate as for a Regency romance.
+Yet it’s so whimsical, romantic, witty, and the best of her Malory series; it’s a gem!

 James Malory is an absolute cad.
 The tables are turned on him when he falls in love with a beauty disguised–quite poorly–as a cabin boy.
 Then Georgina abandons him at a port.

 He’ll have to deal with the wrath of her five older brothers to get things straightened out.

 Although Diana Gabaldon has said that Outlander is not a romance novel, it does qualify as one–if you consider it a standalone.

 It has the two elements required for the genre: a central love story that ends HEA.
 Although the subsequent books in the series would separate the lovers through time and space, the first entry is pure romance.